5 At-Home Workouts to Boost Heart Health

 Have you been staying true to your New Year’s resolutions to get fit and healthy?
 The great news is that you don’t have to join a gym to reach your goals.
 Working out at home is more convenient, more affordable and you avoid going out into the winter cold.

-There’s no better time than now to get into a regular workout routine, especially since February is American Heart Month.
+There’s no better time than now to get into a regular workout routine, especially since last month was American Heart Month.
 Here are five workouts that can be performed in the comfort of your own home that are great for your heart health.

 #1 – Yoga